 Xcel Energy has provided the commission the results to date and our perspective in hopes that any adjustments can be made in the program’s early stages.
 We also have advanced garden projects totaling about 80 megawatts-DC that meet the one-megawatt size limit.
 We support the Solar*Rewards Community program and want it to succeed by getting the program right at the beginning.
 We have asked the commission to confirm our view of what constitutes a solar garden and is eligible for the Solar*Rewards Community program.
 In the interim, we will work with solar developers to keep the process moving forward.

 Learn more about Xcel Energy’s commitment to solar and our policy developments.

 Other Renewable and Alternative Energy Resources

-Besides wind and solar power, has nearly 700 megawatts of other renewable and alternative energy resources on our system, including power produced from biomass, waste-to-energy, refuse-derived fuel and hydroelectric facilities.
+Besides wind and solar power, Xcel Energy has nearly 700 megawatts of other renewable and alternative energy resources on our system, including hydroelectric, biomass, waste-to-energy and refuse-derived fuel.

 Learn more about other renewable resources on our system.